MeinePeptide

 Regulator-approved

 HMG is approved for assisted reproduction and for male infertility associated with hypogonadotropic hypogonadism.
 The male-fertility use case is supported by a long literature base, including the 2009 review on HMG in male infertility (Liu et al.) and decades of WHO-sponsored work.
-Approved status reflects the fertility indication specifically — using HMG for testosterone optimisation or HPG-axis recovery outside fertility goals is off-label.
+Approved status reflects the fertility indication specifically.
+Using HMG for testosterone optimisation or HPG-axis recovery outside fertility goals is off-label.

 Not sure which one fits?
-Open both full pages and read the contraindications first — they are usually the deciding factor.
+Open both full pages and read the contraindications first.
+They are usually the deciding factor.